kpwn/935csbypass/README.md

-# 921csbypass
+# 935csbypass

-fixed in 9.3.
+fixed in 10.

 drop this code into any app and it should allow you to load arbitrary code in it.

-found indipendently by multiple parties (mbazaliy and eiz)
+my own bug this time